EEBOS/osg-online-api-docs/content/api/logins.md

   }
 ~~~

-#### Sample response body
+When the login is successfully updated, our API will send a response with all of the updated login’s information (including fields that were *not* updated).

-When the login is successfully updated, our API will send a `JSON` response with the updated login's information:
+#### Sample Response Body

 ~~~json
   {